QuantFILab/pmarupanthorn/content/publication/CPC2021/index.md

 approaches performed efficiently for bridge or ladder-type networks at any level of network reliability.
 The random walk on a probability space using the 1/t algorithm was the only ensemble that was able to yield accurate estimates for a dodecahedron network, though even this failed at the highest level of network reliability.
-The other two methods failed to converge within 10^8 Monte Carlo trials.
+The other two methods failed to converge within 10 power 8 Monte Carlo trials.
 The use of the average of connecting probabilities required a shorter computation time when applied to a large network.
 Methods that can reduce variance for large, highly reliable networks require further investigation.